Children's Comprehensive Bible Question Quiz

 a.
 Moses saw that the people were worshipping a golden calf idol.

-Moses was so angry that he threw the tablets of the Ten Commandments that God made to the ground and broke them.
+Moses became so enraged that he hurled the tablets containing God's Ten Commandments onto the ground, shattering them.

 -